-There can be a couple of approaches to correct for the bias caused by this non-random missing data problem: the structural approach5 and the weighting approach.
+There are two approaches to correct for the bias caused by this non-random missing data problem: the structural approach and the weighting approach.
 Following Brownstone and Golob (2009), we use the weighted estimation methodology.
 The weighted estimation is always inefficient, but it does not rely on functional form assumptions that are hard to justify.
-It also allows easy implementation of error heteroskedasticity.
+It also allows easy implementation of allowing for error heteroskedasticity.